Calendar-Blu-ray

 Deep Blue Sea

-(1999) The ultimate predator just got smarter.
+(1999) photo for Deep Blue Sea The ultimate predator just got smarter.
 From Renny Harlin, maximalist director of “Die Hard II”, “Cliffhanger” and “The Long Kiss Goodnight,” comes this shark-infested action-thriller where everyone is on the menu.
 At an isolated research facility in the middle of the ocean, a team of scientists, led by Susan McAlester (Saffron Burrows), are working on a cure for Alzheimer’s by genetically altering the brains of sharks.
 When a shark escapes and attacks a pleasure boat, the company sponsoring the research threatens to pull its funding and sends corporate executive Russell Franklin (Samuel L. Jackson) to investigate.
 McAlester has just 48 hours to prove the value of her work, but her experiments have made the sharks smarter.
 No longer happy to be injected, prodded, and caged, they begin to turn the tables.
 As a freak storm causes chaos on the surface, making it impossible to leave, the facility is flooded and the scientists must fight to survive against the rising water and the hungry sharks that now swim freely through the corridors.
 Embracing action, horror and suspense with a knowing sense of humor and pushing them all as far as they can go, “Deep Blue Sea” is an adrenaline rush of pure entertainment presented in a brand new 4K restoration approved by director Renny Harlin.
 Formats: Blu-ray, 4K UHD.
 Extras: Read more here.
 (Arrow Video/MVD Entertainment).

 Tommy 50th Anniversary Edition